Matt Ryan: Matty Ice

 “That’s how I know him, quite honestly,” Falcons offensive coordinator Steve Sarkisian has said about Ryan, “Matt is a great leader.
 And his teammates respect him.
 He is demanding.
 He’s not only demanding on everyone, but he’s demanding of himself.”

-That sort of attitude is important for a quarterback, and something you would expect from an Ice athlete.
-They are competitive and hate losing, and aren’t afraid to hold themselves accountable for mistakes and faults– pushing themselves during the season and even harder in the offseason to come back ready to help their team when the next season rolls around.
+That sort of attitude is important for a quarterback, and is something you would expect from an Ice athlete.
+They are competitive and hate losing, and aren’t afraid to hold themselves accountable for mistakes and faults– pushing themselves during the season and even harder in the offseason to come back ready to help their team at an even higher level when the next season rolls around.

 This is something we’ve seen from Matt Ryan time and time again in his career.
 As you can see in this video clip from after the 2015 season the Falcons missed the playoffs in large part due to the struggles of Ryan and the offense (starting at 1:40):

-So how would Ryan respond to one of his worst seasons in his career?
-Through an offseason of hard work and goal setting, inspired through his distaste for his poor performance effecting his team the year before, Ryans 2016 season would end up being the best in his career so far, and would earn him the NFL MVP trophy.
+So how would Ryan respond to one of the worst seasons in his career?
+Through an offseason of hard work and goal setting, inspired through his distaste for his poor performance that effected his team the year before, Ryan’s 2016 season would end up being the best in his career so far, and would earn him the NFL MVP trophy.

-Ryan put together his most impressive season as a pro in 2016, completing passes at the highest rate in his career at nearly 70 percent, throwing for nearly 5000 yards, all while his touchdowns spiked from 21 in 20015 to a career high 38 in 2016.
-This, while cutting out the mistakes that had plagued him the year before– his interceptions dropped from 16 in 2015 to his lowest total ever, 7.
+Ryan put together his most impressive season as a pro in 2016, completing passes at the highest rate in his career at nearly 70 percent, throwing for just under 5000 yards, all while his touchdowns spiked from 21 in 20015 to a career high 38 in 2016.
+This, while cutting out the mistakes that had plagued him the year before– his interceptions dropped from 16 in 2015 to his lowest total ever, seven during his MVP campaign.

 His incredible turnaround from 2015 to 2016 also sparked his team from being an 8-8 middling franchise, to an 11-5 juggernaut that would compete for the Super Bowl.